linuxserver/docker-mods/README.md

 ### Labels:
 - `swag_ondemand=enable` - required for on-demand.
 - `swag_ondemand_urls=https://wake.domain.com,https://app.domain.com/up` - *optional* - overrides the monitored URLs for starting the container on-demand.
 Defaults to using the value of the `swag_url` label, if you've already set it for `swag-auto-proxy`, or `https://somecontainer.,http://somecontainer.` otherwise.
+- `swag_ondemand_websocket=1` - required for apps that communicate over a websocket, such as selkies based apps.

 ### URLs:
 - Accessed URLs need to start with one of `swag_ondemand_urls` to be matched, for example, setting `swag_ondemand_urls=https://plex.` will apply to `https://plex.domain.com` and `https://plex.domain.com/something`.